JamesRobertSutcliffe/wordle_with_server/README.md

 3 - Open the terminal directory folder at downloaded 'SERVER' folder and enter 'npm install' to install dependencies for the server.
 4 - Open the terminal directory folder at downloaded 'worldle' folder and enter 'npm install' to install dependencies for the game.
 5 - Naviage back to the 'SERVER' folder in the terminal and run 'npm run dev', this will start the server in Local Host:5000.
 6 - Navigate back to the 'wordle' folder in the terminal and run 'npm start'.
-The app will open in your browser and you can begin playing.s
+The app will open in your browser and you can begin playing.

+**HINT** -- YOU CAN SEE THE CORRECT ANSWER LOGGED TO THE CONSOLE TO SKIP TO SEE SHE SCORES BOARD SERVER FEATURE

 ## Usage